epfl-si/jahiap/README.md

 ## Install

-If you wish to work on one of the following features : *multi sites / wordpress / proxy*, you need to setup your environment as described in `template-web-wordpress/[README](https://github.com/epfl-idevelop/template-web-wordpress/blob/master/README.md)`
+If you wish to work on one of the following features : *sites on same.domain/different/paths*, *wordpress*,  *redirections and proxy*, you need to setup your environment as described in `template-web-wordpress/`[README](https://github.com/epfl-idevelop/template-web-wordpress/blob/master/README.md)

 If you only want to crawl, unzip, parse, generate static HTML and serve it in a standalone container, you should only need: